-Drax Technology’s AMX alarm management software has been collecting valuable data from thousands of fire detection and alarm systems for over 25 years but does anybody use that data to their benefit.
-Unfortunately, in our experience very, very, few.
-What a waste!
+Drax Technology’s AMX alarm management software has been collecting valuable data from thousands of fire detection and alarm systems for over 25 years but does anybody use that data to their benefit?
+Unfortunately, in our experience very few!

 So what does Drax Technology recommend.
-Well firstly, ensuring our AMX software is on site to collect the valuable data available from the many different fire detection and alarm systems that are out there.
-Connecting to the myriad of different systems that exist is the easy bit, we’ve been doing it for years.
+Well firstly, ensuring the collection of valuable data from the many different safety critical systems installed in the building.
+Not just fire alarm systems but fire doors, fire dampers, extract fans etc. etc. Connecting to the myriad of different systems is the easy bit, we’ve been doing it for years and with the IoT as well as internet communications it has become even easier.
 Making the most of the data collected and implementing change is more difficult, but we’re here to help.

-Analysing the data collected from an existing system is the first step and provides a benchmark for the future.
+Drax Technology can add another level of sophistication by using analytics and intuitive dashboards to display the status of critical life safety systems.
+It then only takes a glance by the responsible person to check that the integrity of the building is not compromised.
+Analysing the data collected from existing equipment or systems also provides a benchmark for the future.
 The success or not of any subsequent changes made to system design, equipment, maintenance providers or maintenance processes can now be compared and improvements measured.

-save money.
-At the same time the AMX software can provide essential and detailed information should a fire occur with regard to the location and hazards that exist nearby.
+At the same time the AMX software can provide essential and detailed information should a fire occur as to its location and hazards that exist nearby.
 This additional information saves critical time as well as reducing the risks to occupants and the emergency services.

-As mentioned previously, fire detection and alarm systems are maintained in accordance with a set of recommendations, BS5839 Part 1.
-But they are just that, recommendations.
-So why not rebel and try something different with the potential to improve productivity as well as safety.
+So why not try something that has the potential to improve governance, compliance, productivity and safety?
 If you already utilise Drax Technology’s AMX software why not give us a call to see what you can save by using the data already at your fingertips.
 If you don’t have our software on in your premises but see some value in installing it and would like to know more then, again we are just a call away.